OsioLabs/gatsbyguides.com_content/gatsby/hello-world.md

 ## Test that it worked

-To test that it worked run the command `gatsby` with no arguments.
+To test whether it worked, run the command `gatsby` with no arguments.
 It should output the help text for the Gatsby CLI.

 Example: